skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The Fol Thron branch of the Mage's Guild is a simple spire of brown stone, crowned with what looks like an observatory.
-In any other setting it would look tall and impressivle, although it looks diminutive in the presence of the great Citadel.
+In any other setting it would look tall and impressively, although it looks diminutive in the presence of the great Citadel.

 The building is closed to all non-members, save for a few runners,